PhilipPragerUrbina/DogeLanguage/README.md

 # DogeLanguage
 WIP Doge programming language.

-Based on Lox.
+Parser is based on Lox.

-Current compiles to machine code.
+Compiles to machine code.
-Also has partial interpreter support.

 Requires llvm installed to build.